fourteatoo/familee/README.md

 (fam/get-apps-usage "your kid's user id")
 ```

 You need the ID, not the name.
-You fiund the user id in the maps
+You find the user id in the maps
 returned by `fam/get-family-members` or `fam/get-supervised-members`.

 For instance, for all of your kids you would